marxspawn/AGP2a/README.md

 ## Known Bugs

 #### 4/21/18
-- The primaryStage  button freezes randomly, then will not remove items
+- The primaryStage removeItems button freezes randomly
+  - intermittently remove some items and not others
-  - not sure why
+    - Unsure why